 Chronic ear fluid is a sterile, mucous-like fluid that sits between the eardrum and the hearing organ, the Cochlea.
 This fluid causes a significant hearing loss, eventually resulting in speech delay.

 Ear tube placement is a short procedure requiring no recovery that clears the fluid and restores hearing to normal levels.

 If your child is being treated for more than three ear infections every six months, please bring them to West Houston ENT and Sleep Center.
 They would likely benefit from an evaluation with us.
-Contact us and let Dr. Ludwick help keep your child become ear infection free
+Contact us and let Dr. Ludwick help keep your child become ear infection free.

-Hearing loss can be as a simple as impacted ear canal wax to malformations of the hearing organ.
-At West Houston ENT and Sleep Center, we provide a thorough evaluation to properly and accurately diagnose your child’s hearing loss.
+Hearing loss can be as simple as an impacted ear canal wax to malformations of the hearing organ.
+At West Houston ENT and Sleep Center, we provide a thorough evaluation to correctly and accurately diagnose your child’s hearing loss.
 We offer complete ear examinations and obtain comprehensive hearing tests to rule out hearing loss as a cause of speech delay.
 Dr. Ludwick takes pediatric hearing loss seriously and ensures his parents understand the cause and all available treatment options.

 Additional conditions treated by Dr. Ludwick include:

 Congenital neck masses

 - Lymphangiomas -